Making your option choices in school? Get inspired and pick the future you want

 Construction manager

-Direct operations on a construction project to make sure it's completed safely, on time and within the budget.
+Direct operations on construction projects and help implement sustainable building practices.
+You'd make sure work is completed safely, on time and within budget.

 Also known as: site agent, site manager